-- A. LENGTH OF GAME The regulation playing time of a game shall be 48 minutes, divided into four periods of 12 minutes of "running time" each.
+- A. LENGTH OF GAME The regulation playing time of a game shall be 32 minutes, divided into four periods of 8 minutes of stop clock time each.
 No variations in playing time are allowed unless prior written consent is granted by the league.
-EXCEPTION: If there is a flag thrown on the team that is ahead and the whistle is blown with 10 seconds or less left in the game, 10 seconds will be added to whatever, if any, time is left on the game clock.
-The penalty, if applicable, will carry into OT.
 The opening faceoff shall trigger the start of the game clock, and the game clock shall be stopped only under the following circumstances: - a.
 End of a period. - b.
 Goal scored. - c.
-Whistle signaling the stoppage of play in the final minute of each period.
+Team timeout. - d.
+Official's timeout, such as to treat an injured player. - e.
+Weather or other adverse conditions that place the health of game participants at risk. - f.
+For any reason, at the discretion of the head official. - g.
+Any ball out of bounds - h.
+Any penalty, whether dead ball or live ball - i.
+Exception: If there is a flag thrown on the team that is ahead and the whistle is blown with 10 seconds or less left in the game, 10 seconds will be added to, if any, time left on the game clock.
+The Penalty, if applicable, will carry into OT.